syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/interaction.md

 ## Orthogonal thumbs

-* Orthogonal thumbs allow you to adjust the length of adjacent segments by clicking and dragging it.
+* Orthogonal thumbs allows to adjust the length of adjacent segments by clicking and dragging it.
 * When necessary, some segments are added or removed automatically, when dragging the segment.
 This is to maintain proper routing of orthogonality between segments.

 ![orthogonal Segment Edit](images/orthogonal-segment-edit.gif)